 Chef-owner Piper Peyton can handle one disaster at a time in her restaurant, but not two unexpected catastrophes in the same day that threaten to shut down Piper’s Place for good and possibly end her career as a restaurateur.

+Right before a long and busy Thanksgiving weekend, Piper is confronted with a series of impossible problems.
 Sometimes bad things happen.
 But hopefully not all at once, right?

 Yet, no matter what, she has to keep Piper’s Place open for business.
 Her customers expect it.
 This is their favorite twenty-four-seven restaurant where Riverside Chapel members frequent after church on Sundays and throughout the week.
 This is where people, young and old, gather to talk about life, solve their problems, meet new friends, and critique her new test dishes.